YevgenyY/rust_vs_cpp/README.md

      a filter on libc.so.1.
 New application development need not specify -lpthread although doing so has no effect.

-*libc - overview of standard C libraries on Linux*
+*libc - overview of standard c libraries on linux*

-     The  term  "libc"  is  commonly used as a shorthand for the "standard C library", a library of standard functions that can be used by all C programs (and sometimes by programs in other languages).
-Because of some history (see below), use of the term "libc" to refer to the standard C library is somewhat ambiguous on Linux.
+     the  term  "libc"  is  commonly used as a shorthand for the "standard c library", a library of standard functions that can be used by all c programs (and sometimes by programs in other languages).  because of some history (see below), use of the term "libc" to refer to the standard c library is somewhat ambiguous on linux.

 *libgcc - GCC's runtime library*